Privacy Policy — Grok Automate

 You can clear all of it at any time from chrome://extensions/ → Grok Automate → Site settingsClear data, or by uninstalling the extension.

-The extension watches a single domain — grok.com — and, when you generate something, fetches the resulting asset from imagine-public.x.ai (xAI's own CDN).
+The extension operates on grok.com and, when you generate something, fetches the resulting asset from imagine-public.x.ai (xAI's own CDN).
 It does not ship any analytics, telemetry, crash reporter, error tracker, ad SDK, A/B-test framework, fingerprinting code, or remote configuration endpoint.

 1. Requests Grok.com makes itself.
 The extension does not initiate these.
 It only watches outgoing /rest/app-chat/conversations/new requests and, when Grok's own UI loses the prompt you typed, rewrites the in-flight request body to re-insert that prompt.
 The destination, headers, cookies, and authentication of the request are entirely controlled by Grok.com — we never add, remove, or forward anything to a third party.